 Marketing status of product

-Different channels were used in the selling of produced bee honey.
-Maximum honey was sold through whole seller and minimum was through local consumer whereas the channel through retailer fetched highest price as farmer has to deliver it to the retailer’s spot.
+Different channels were used in selling produced honey.
+Most of the honey was sold through wholeselars, and the least amount of produce was soled t to the local consumers.
+Selling honey throuretailers fetched the highest price but the farmers had to deliver the produce to the retailers, location.

 Table 6: Channel through which bee honey is sold